 Dissolved organic matter quality was characterized using fluorescence excitation-emission matrices (EEMs; Coble et al., 1990; Coble 1996; Cory et al., 2010) measured on a Fluoromax-4 spectrofluorometer (Horiba Instruments, Kyoto, Japan).
 This technique quantifies humic-like, fulvic-like, and protein-like fractions within the bulk DOM pool, which in turn are generally related to the lability or recalcitrance of DOM pool.
 EEMs were measured using excitation wavelengths at 10 nm intervals between 240-450 nm at and emission wavelengths at 2 nm intervals from 290-600 nm.
-Three-dimensional EEMs were then instrument corrected, blank subtracted, and normalized by the water Raman signal (Cory et al., 2010) using Matlab software, but we did not measure absorbance for each sample, so we could not perform the standard inner-filter correction on the EEMs .
-Therefore these results will be most useful for relative differences across sites and time rather than for comparison to literature values.
+Three-dimensional EEMs were then instrument corrected, blank subtracted, and normalized by the water Raman signal (Cory et al., 2010) using Matlab software, but we did not measure absorbance for each sample, so we could not perform the standard inner-filter correction on the EEMs on all samples.
+Based on Kothawala et al. 2013, the IFC is needed when absorbance exceeds 0.042.
+For spring samples only we measured absorbance using a scanning spectrophotometer, and for these samples absorbance at 600 nm, ranged from 0.001 to 0.003, and absorbance at 290 nm ranges from 0.03 to 0.09, indicating that IFC is needed for our samples.
+Also, using equation 2 of Kothawala et al. 2013, and absorbance and EEMs data for spring samples, we calculated that the inner filter effect can cause between a 0.7 and 36% reduction in fluorescence intensity, particularly at lower wavelengths, were absorbance is highest.
+However, for the spring samples, which were processed with and without IFC, it was found that there is < 5% difference in all the EEM metric results, with and without IFC.
+Still, due to the lack of IFC for most samples, and because there can be up to a 29% reduction in fluorescence intensity without IFC, these results will be most useful for relative differences across sites and time rather than for comparison to literature values.

 The EEMs were used to calculate several DOM quality indices, including the humification index (HIX; Zsolnay et al., 1999; Huguet et al., 2009), the biological freshness index (BIX; Huguet et al., 2009), the fluorescence index (FI; McKnight et al., 2001), and the protein-to-humic ratio (P/H; Coble, 1996; Stolpe et al., 2010).
 HIX characterizes the humic or autochthonous fractions of DOM (Zsolnay et al., 1999; Ohno, 2002), and it is calculated as the ratio of integrated fluorescence emission intensity between 300-345 nm and between 435-480 nm at 254 nm excitation.
 Higher HIX values indicate DOM with humic character whereas lower values indicate either less humic or more autochthonous DOM.
 BIX was calculated from the ratio of emission at 380 and 430 nm at excitation of 310 nm (Huguet et al., 2009).
 BIX values <0.7 are associated with allochthonous DOM, values 0.8-1.0 are associated with autochthonous DOM, and values >1.0 are associated with aquatic bacterial sources; higher values indicate greater lability than lower values.
 FI is calculated from the ratio of the fluorescence intensity at 450 nm and 400 nm at excitation of 370 nm.
 FI values of about 1.9 indicate fulvic acids from microbes and values of about 1.4 indicate terrestrial-origin fulvic acids.
 Finally, P/H was calculated from the EEMs whereby excitation at 275 nm and emission at 340 nm is associated with protein-like organic matter and excitation at 350 and emission at 480 is associated with humic-like organic matter (Coble, 1996; Stolpe et al., 2010).